 Document that allows you to transfer title to real estate.
 With a quitclaim deed, the person transferring the title makes no guarantees, but transfers all his/her interest in the property.

 Land and property that is permanently attached to land (like a building or a house).

 A deed that has been filed with the county land records.
 This creates a public record of all changes in ownership of property in the state.

 An interest in property owned by the remainderman that does not become possessory until the expiration of an intervening income interest, life estate or term of years.

 Required Beginning Date (RBD)

 The date you must begin taking required minimum distributions from your tax-deferred plans.
-Usually, it is April 1 of the calendar year following the calendar year in which you turn age 70 1/2.
+Usually, it is December 31 of the calendar year in which you turn age 72.
 If your money is in a company-sponsored plan, you may be able to delay your RBD beyond this date if you continue working (providing you are not a 5% or greater owner of the company).

 Required Minimum Distribution (RMD)

 The amount you are required to withdraw each year from your tax-deferred plan after you reach your Required Beginning Date.
 This amount is determined by dividing the year-end value of your tax-deferred account by a life expectancy divisor found on a chart provided by the IRS.